How It Works

 Every day after that

-Each session teaches a concept with a guided example, then gives practice problems.
-The system adjusts difficulty based on how your child responds.
+The adaptive engine adjusts difficulty based on how your child responds.
 Struggling?
 It steps back and reinforces the foundation.
 Breezing through?
 It moves forward.
+The placement test determines where lessons start — a child who places at 3rd grade never sees the kindergarten lessons they've already mastered.

 Behind the scenes